 The People of the Ligurian Apuani

 In ancient times, San Carlo was the starting point for routes that ran from the Po Valley to the coast: it was the crossroads of pilgrims, priests and peoples at the heart of a network of trade for a new golden age of commerce.
-This area was home to the Ligurian Apuani people, described by scholars as “a beautiful and strong race, with long brown hair and deep black eyes”.
-One of them is depicted on our labels (image below).
-The Ligurian Apuani lives with a deeply magical sense of life and the Apuans were at the heart of this sanctity.
+This area was home to the Ligurian Apuani people, described by scholars as “a beautiful and strong race, with long brown hair and deep black eyes”, as the character depicted on our labels.
+The Ligurian Apuani lived with a deeply magical sense of life and the Apuans were at the heart of this sanctity.
 Mountains that they felt protected them, but at the same time mountains that had to defend.